 If the methods mentioned above failed, simply restarting your phone may do the trick.
 Afterward, open the Apple Music app to assess whether it's functioning properly.

 Want to keep your Apple Music forever?
 Simply export them to your computer as MP3 files!
 In this way, you can play Apple Music on any player, transfer Apple Music to USB or other devices for normal playback.
 Read on for easy-to-follow steps on how to do this.

 Step 1 Download, install and launch Sidify Apple Music Converter.

 Sidify Apple Music Converter, fully supports Windows 7, 8, 10, 11 & macOS 10.15-13 Ventura, is a game-changer for music enthusiasts.
 You can easily convert your Apple Music to MP3, AAC, WAV, FLAC, AIFF or ALAC, while still retaining the original audio quality and ID3 tags.

-Click the "Settings" icon in the upper right corner and select the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC).
+Click the "Settings" on the left panel and select the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC).
 You can also customize the output folder if needed.

-Step 4 Exporting Apple Music to the Computer
+Step 4 Add Apple Music to the Convert

 Step 5 Keep Apple Music Playable Forever

 Once the conversion is done, you can click the "Converted" tab in the left column to check what has been converted successfully and locate the output folder.
 Go find the Apple Music downloads and you can keep them playable forever now.